JohnEarnest/ok/Readme.md

 		 0 7 14 21 28 35 42 49 56 63
 		 0 8 16 24 32 40 48 56 64 72
 		 0 9 18 27 36 45 54 63 72 81)
+In the command-line REPL `0:` reads a file as text.
+The right argument can be a symbol or a string specifying the file path.
+If the path is to a directory, `0:` returns its listing.

 - monadic `1:` works just like monadic 0: except it expects the response to be JSON rather than arbitrary text, and it attempts to parse it into a K data structure you can then manipulate: